Doris (singer)

-Doris Svensson (1 July 1947 – 15 January 2023), billed as Doris, was a Swedish pop singer.
-Doris was best known for her lone solo album, eclectic pop, rock and funk Did You Give the World Some Love Today Baby recorded in 1970.
-The record was re-issued in 1996 to critical acclaim and caused interest among American and European alternative audiences as an odd Swedish funk rarity.
+Doris Svensson (1 July 1947 – 15 January 2023), billed mononymously as Doris, was a Swedish pop singer.
+Doris was best known for her lone solo album of eclectic pop, rock and funk, Did You Give the World Some Love Today Baby, recorded in 1970.
+The record was re-issued in 1996 to critical acclaim.

 Biography

 Doris Svensson was born on 1 July 1947 in Gothenburg.
-Her singing career began in 1960 by recording an album with the Swedish band The Strangers.
+Her singing career began in 1962 by recording a 45 with the local band The Strangers.
 She went on recording with Plums, including the tracks "You Made a Fool of Me Last Night" and "Wouldn't That Be Groovy", and The Dandys, including "Go Back to Daddy".

 In April 1970, Doris went to record in the EMI studios of Stockholm.
 Most of the lyrics of the songs were by Scottish writer Francis Cowan.
 The material was composed by TV producer, jazz-pianist, and composer Berndt Egerbladh.
 He also provided the big band brass arrangements for the tracks.
-The heavy drumming on the tracks was performed by Janne Carlsson from the duo Hansson & Karlsson, and the bass was played by Doris's husband Lukas Lindholm.
+The heavy drumming on the tracks was performed by Janne Carlsson from the duo Hansson & Karlsson, and the bass was played by Lucas Lindholm.
 The album Did You Give the World Some Love Today Baby was issued by Odeon in Sweden, 1970.

 Doris died on 15 January 2023, at the age of 75.